booz-allen-hamilton/agile-playbook/3_AnAgileLifecycle.md

 In this section, we introduce a simple "Agile Lifecycle" to help provide some context for the plays described in this document.
-Our experience has taught us that nearly all (good) projects -- regardless of method, framework, or practices -- tend to follow along this same general path.
+Our experience has taught us that nearly all (good) projects -- regardless of method, framework, or practices -- tend to follow along this general path.

 While depicted in sequence,
 it is important to understand that this is for simplicity and discussion only.